-Advice: Keep in mind that acing the lab reports with a 100% average, though lab reports are a significant portion of your grade (60% of the total grade) this will not be enough to allow you to pass the class with a decent grade if you do poorly on the exams; thus, it is not beneficial to 'copy' the lab reports each week from your peers (copying will be considered academic dishonesty and treated as such).
+Advice: Keep in mind that acing the lab reports with a 100% average, though lab reports are a significant portion of your grade (60% of the total grade) this will not be enough to allow you to pass the class with a decent grade if you do poorly on the exams; thus, it is not beneficial to 'copy' the lab reports each week from your peers (any copying will be considered academic dishonesty and treated as such).
 Independent of your laboratory report average, your performance and your performance alone is the determining factor that will allow you to pass the individual in-class exams (exams total 40% of the overall class grade).
 I expect everyone to put the time and effort in on the lab reports and to do very well on them (this is your grade padding), what will separate out the A, B, C, D, F, and W students will be individual exam performance.
-Thus, it is ill advised to continually ask your peers for help on the lab reports and then simply reiterate what they say without understanding the concepts or the detailed math/physics behind the experiment; you might get credit on the laboratory reports, but this is a surefire way to fail the exams if you do not understand the concepts, math, and physics.
+Thus, it is ill advised to continually ask your peers for help on the lab reports and then simply reiterate what they say without understanding the concepts or the detailed math/physics behind the experiment; you might get credit on the laboratory reports, but this is a surefire way to fail the exams if you do not understand the concepts, math, and physics behind each lab topic.
 Continually ask questions either in lab or during office hours until you understand the concepts, math, and physics.
 Attending exam reviews has been immensely helpful for students.
 Exam reviews will occur 2 days prior to an exam.
-Tentatively they are scheduled for 3-5 pm on Wednesdays in the Science Building room 179.
+Tentatively they are scheduled for 3-5 pm on Mondays in the Science Building room 179.

 Lab Reports: Consist of all pages from your manual completed and includes and requested printed items for the specific lab.
 All the laboratory manual pages from your manual, calculations performed, questions answered, graphs drawn, etc. need to be turned in.
-Simply turn in all pages for that lab at the end of the lab.
+Simply turn in all pages for that lab at the beginning of the next lab.
+Answer all questions and fill in all data tables.
+Not all questions and data tables will be graded, but a select portion of questions, calculations, or results could be graded or points.
+You will not know in advance what will be graded so complete every question asked in the manual.